apache/skywalking-website/docs/README.md

   - header: Welcome Zhusheng Xu as new committer
     content: Based on his continuous contributions, Zhusheng Xu (a.k.a [aderm](https://github.com/aderm)) has been voted as a new committer.
     time: Feb.
 21st, 2020
-  - header: Welcome Han Liu as new committer
-    content: Based on his continuous contributions, Han Liu (a.k.a [mrproliu](https://github.com/mrproliu)) has been voted as a new committer.
-    time: Feb.
-8rd, 2020